 The female builds her well-concealed nest in 4-5 days (sometimes 2-3 days later in the season).
 She starts by building a platform of grasses and leaves and gradually weaves a loose, bulky outer cup of grasses and sedges.
 She adds smaller materials toward the center, sometimes in distinct layers.
 The outside of the nest averages 3.5 inches wide and 3 inches deep, while the inner cup averages 2.2 inches wide and 1.8 inches deep.
 Sometimes a Common Yellowthroat nest has a roof, like the nest of an Ovenbird.

 Males arrive first on breeding grounds in the spring and begin defending territories, fighting more intensely when the females arrive.
 The black mask is an important signal in male fighting: when researchers added a black paper mask to a stuffed female, males started attacking the stuffed bird, as if it were a male rival.
 Eventually, a male pairs up with a female and begins following her closely until she signals that she’s ready to mate, by fluttering her wings and giving a fast series of chips.
 This display also attracts other males, which may mate with the female behind her mate’s back.
 The females themselves may defend their territories against other females.
 Once the nestlings hatch and the parents are busy feeding the young brood, they relax their territorial defense.
 Nest predators include snakes, mice, chipmunks, raccoons, skunks, and possums, while adult yellowthroats are sometimes prey for Loggerhead Shrikes, Northern Harriers, Merlins, and American Kestrels.
 On wintering grounds, Common Yellowthroats may forage in mixed-species flocks but are usually solitary.Back to top

-Common Yellowthroats are numerous but they have been on a gradual decline (about 0.9 percent per year) since 1966, according to the North American Breeding Bird Survey data.
-Partners in Flight estimates there are about 87 million Common Yellowthroats in Canada, the U.S., and Mexico.
-About 54 percent spend part of the year in the U.S.; 41 percent in Canada; and 58 percent in Mexico.
-They are not on the Partners in Flight 2012 Watch List.
-Two sedentary populations have declined sharply from habitat degradation: one subspecies in the San Francisco Bay region dropped 80–95 percent in the past century; another, in Brownsville, Texas, fell so far that it was thought extinct.
+Common Yellowthroats are numerous but declined by approximately 0.6% per year between 1966 and 2019, resulting in a cumulative decline of about 26%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 77 million rates them 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Two sedentary populations have declined sharply from habitat degradation: one subspecies in the San Francisco Bay region dropped 80–95% in the past century; another, in Brownsville, Texas, was once thought to be extinct.
 Both populations remain at risk, largely from wetland degradation and conversion to agricultural and urban landscapes.
-Rangewide, yellowthroats probably suffer most from habitat degradation and loss.
+Throughout their range, Common Yellowthroats probably suffer most from habitat degradation and loss.
 Because they are insectivores and often live in wetlands, they are also susceptible to poor water quality and to pesticides and other pollutants.
 Common Yellowthroats are not the focus of any management efforts, but they probably benefit indirectly from efforts used for other species, such as waterfowl.Back to top

-Sauer, J. R., J. E. Hines, J.E.
-Fallon, K. L. Pardieck, D.J.
-Ziolkowski Jr., and W. A. Link.
-2011.
-The North American Breeding Bird Survey, Results and Analysis 1966–2010.
-Version 12.07.2011.
-USGS Patuxent Wildlife Research Center, Laurel, MD.
+Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2019).
+The North American Breeding Bird Survey, Results and Analysis 1966–2019.
+Version 2.07.2019.
+USGS Patuxent Wildlife Research Center, Laurel, MD, USA.